1.9 C

 • Green Line (Gröna Linjen)

 The Green Line is one of the busiest (and the oldest) metro lines in Stockholm.
 It runs from Hässelby Strand in the west to Farsta Strand, Hagsätra, and Skarpnäck in the south.
-It is a key line for commuters and tourists alike, offering easy access to many of the city’s attractions.
+It is a key line for commuters and tourists alike, offering quick access to many of the city’s attractions.
 Notable stations on the Green Line include T-Centralen (the central hub), Slussen (near Gamla Stan), and Zinkensdamm (close to Södermalm’s trendy neighborhoods).

 • Red Line (Röda Linjen)